 There are different types of prosthesis designed to function — and sometimes look like natural arms, legs, hands, and feet.
 Today’s Prosthesis options are lightweight, more comfortable, and technologically advanced, offering a wide range of motion.

 To realize how empowering these devices are, one needs only think of Paralympian athletes and their incredible feats.
 So, what is the most common type of prosthetic?
 Mainly arms and legs.
-In this blog, we explain the diverse styles and their capabilities.
+In this blog, our team at PrimeCare explain the diverse styles and their capabilities.

 What Is a Prosthesis?